 The power of philosophy

 The routines outlined by Covey are both basic and straightforward.
-They embody the internalisation of the principles on which long-term success and happiness are based.
+They embody the internalization of the principles on which long-term success and happiness are based.

 The main difference lies in our philosophies: how we perceive and interpret things?
 “The map is not the territory.”

-Our philosophies are our maps that guide us in our daily lives.
+Our philosophies are the maps that guide us in our daily lives.
 They are blueprints that have been ingrained in us by others (family, society…).

 These blueprints shape both our perception of reality and our expectations of this alleged reality.
 For us, reality is such that we perceive it.

-In this context, we can cite the phenomenon of denial, which is a psychological defence mechanism, where the individual ignores the existence of a pain they feel.
+In this context, we can cite the phenomenon of denial, which is a psychological defense mechanism, where the individual ignores the existence of a pain they feel.

 The more we are aware of our basic philosophies, and the different perceptions that are ingrained in us, the more we can assume our responsibility and take our destiny into our own hands.